onefoursix/cm-api-flume-example/README.md

 	https://github.com/cloudera/cm_api/archive/cm5-5.2.zip

-Once you have the download link, download the archive on the machine where you want to install the CM API(in my case I'll get the CM5.4 version):
+Once you have the download link, download the archive on the machine where you want to install the CM API:

 	$ wget https://github.com/cloudera/cm_api/archive/cm5-5.4.zip